Jefferson County Real Choices Project. Develop Abilities.

 Need respite care, start by contacting

-• your local DDD www1.dshs.wa.gov/ddd/index.shtml (DSHS/Division of Developmental Disabilities) office.
-Respite services through the DDD Family Support Program and Medicaid Personal Care are provided only with a referral from your Case Manager
+(DSHS/Developmental Disabilities Administration) office.
+Respite services through the DDA Family Support Program and Medicaid Personal Care are provided only with a referral from your Case Manager

 • Volunteer Chore Service at 800.642.8019 to see if they have a volunteer to provide respite care